csci-1301/csci-1301.github.io/docs/getting_help.md

 can put it on my schedule.
     - I'm  a computer science major interested in machine learning and its applications.
 I'll also be learning to use the Unity game engine over the course of this year.
 Tutoring is a passion of mine and I like to take unique approaches to teaching to ensure students are getting help tailored to them.

+Layla Erb:
+ ~
+    - <lerb@augusta.edu>
+    - Responsible for Section E's lab.
+    - The best ways to reach me are either by email or on [Discord] (https://discordapp.com/users/949428446281465937).
+    - My office hours are
+        - Monday 3:00pm–5:00pm in UH 129.
+        - Tuesday 3:00pm–5:00pm in UH 129.
+     - I am a third year Computer Science student and this is my first semester as a UCA.
+I'm looking forward to working with you all this semester!

 ## Labs Meeting Times